delineateio/delineateio.engine/README.md

 ## Local Development

-> Specific attention has been given minimise the effort required to setup up a working development environment.
+> Specific attention has been given minimise the effort required to setup up a working development environment as this is a common pain point for contributors.

 The development environment has been implemented by using [hashicorp vagrant](https://www.vagrantup.com/) an automatically configured VM with all the required tools imnstalled.
 For more information on `vagrant` review the offical documentation.

+### GCP Service Account

+A GCP service account needs to be present for `dev` cloud environment.
+This key should be present at `~/.gcloud/delineateio.engine/dev`.

+> During the VM provisioning the GCP key will be mounted and used for authentication, therefore if the key is not present in the rquired location provisioning will fail.

 ### Required Dependencies